d0iasm/sps-p-gen/README.md

     kp - km (26<=i<=50, 1<=j<=25)
     kb (26<=i<=50, 26<=j<=50)
   }
--seed: Used when generate random positions for initialization. default seed is 1.
-Same result comes with same seed value.
+-seed: Used when generate random positions for an initialization.
+A default seed is 1.
+The same result comes with the same seed value.
 -gen: The number of max steps.
+-cycle: The length of 1 cycle for periodic boundary condition.
+It is useless for open boundary condition.
--csv: Output csv data instead of html file.
+-csv: Output csv data instead of a HTML file.
 -csve: Output csv data for each step.
--dist: Change the way to calcurate step() to reduce depending on distance.
 ```

 ## Utils